carloscfgos1980/ztm-junior_to_senior_developer/README.md

 - I learned how to use "lighthouse" chrome extension to improve perfomance
 - how to deploy a static app in github
 - React.Lazy() optimize the app by loading the page asynchronously, so it does not need to have all the elements to upload... still I not very convinced... it add boiler plate

+# Chapter 06.Testing

+- Types of Tests:

+1. Unit Tests
+2. Integration Tests
+3. Automation Testing

+- Jest
+- Jest.
+Unit test: Synchronous Tests
+- Jest.
+Unit test: Asynchronous Tests
+- Jest.
+Mock (this is painful to get it right!)
+- Enzyme.
+It is a library to test React components.
+I skipped the whole topic

+# Chapter 07.TypeScript